yegor256/blog/_drafts/_money.md

 According to this report, the worst programmer gets $36K, while the best one gets $100K, which confirms the 3:1 ratio.
-It's far from 10:1, but if we look closer, the salary of $100K is far from being the best on the market.
+It's far from 10:1, but if we look more closely, the salary of $100K is far from being the best on the market.
 For example, Indeed [says](https://spectrum.ieee.org/view-from-the-valley/at-work/tech-careers/what-silicon-valley-tech-jobs-pay-the-highest-salaries) that in Silicon Valley senior software engineers make $160K, which gives us the ratio of 4.4x.
 If we look even closer, we will see that